sealx017/SMASH-package/README.md

 ### Jupyter notebooks with function usage and two real data analyses
 - The Jupyter notebook entitled [Merfish_analysis.ipynb](Merfish_analysis.ipynb) provides a thorough guide on how to use the package on a mouse cerebellum data collected using the MERFISH platform [3].
 This notebook explains all the arguments that can be tweaked in the main functions.

-- The Jupyter notebook entitled "Visium_analysis.ipynb" provides a guide on how to use the package on a human DLPFC data collected using the 10X Visium platform [4].
+- The Jupyter notebook entitled [Visium_analysis.ipynb](Visium_analysis.ipynb) provides a guide on how to use the package on a human DLPFC data collected using the 10X Visium platform [4].

 ### Python modules required to be installed